 Ingredients are listed by volume from highest volume to lowest, so while you won't have the exact measurements to use, you can make good guesses.
 You can use other similar recipes in cookbooks or online to guide you as to what the likely proportions are, or just play around until you get what you like.

-For example, if your favorite spice label says, "parsley, onion powder, garlic powder, black pepper", you could start with 1 Tbsp parsley, 1/2 Tbsp onion powder, 1 tsp onion powder, and 1/8 tsp black pepper, and see how that tastes.
+For example, if your favorite spice label says, "parsley, onion powder, garlic powder, black pepper", you could start with 1 tablespoon parsley, 1/2 tablespoon onion powder, 1 teaspoon onion powder, and 1/8 teaspoon black pepper, and see how that tastes.

 Combine Several Recipes to Make Your Own